All posts

 Educational Videos in Healthcare

-Application: HealthVid incorporates educational shorts and interactive video challenges into a user-friendly platform aimed at promoting preventive healthcare measures.
+• Application: HealthVid incorporates educational shorts and interactive video challenges into a user-friendly platform to promote preventive healthcare measures.

 Example: CareClinic